G3n-Avocato/Darkly/XSS - Feedback/Ressources/README.md

 # XSS (Cross-site Scripting) Feadback page

-## Breach type

-A7: Cross-Site Scripting (XSS)".
-This category highlights the prevalence and risk associated with XSS vulnerabilities in web applications.
-* CWE-79 (Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting')).
-CWE-79 specifically addresses the improper handling of user-supplied input within web pages, leading to XSS vulnerabilities.

 XSS is a code injection vulnerability like SQL injections, in which malicious scripts are injected into websites, generally in the form of a browser-side script, to a different end user.

 * There are three primary types of XSS: Stored XSS, Reflected XSS, and DOM-Based XSS.
     * Stored XSS (Persistent or Type II): The malicious script is permanently stored on the target server, such as in a database, comment field, or forum post.
 The script is executed whenever the stored data is retrieved and viewed by users.
     * Reflected XSS (Non-persistent or Type I): The malicious script is reflected off a web server, typically via a URL or form submission.
 The script is executed immediately and returned to the user as part of the response.
     * DOM-Based XSS: The vulnerability exists in the client-side code rather than the server-side.
 The malicious script is executed as a result of modifying the DOM environment in the victim's browser, typically using client-side JavaScript.

+## Breach type

+* A03:2021 - Injection
+    * CWE-79: Improper Neutralization of Input During Web Page Generation (Cross-site Scripting).
+    The product does not neutralize or incorrectly neutralizes user-controllable input before it is placed in output that is used as a web page that is served to other users.
+    * CWE-20: Improper Input Validation

 ## How to find the flag